archivesunleashed/aut-docs/Using-the-Archives-Unleashed-Toolkit-with-PySpark.md

 # Introduction

-PySpark is slightly different from other Python programs in that it relies on Apache Spark's underlying Scala and Java code to manipulate datasets.
+PySpark is a valuable tool for exploring and analyzing data at scale.
+It is slightly different from other Python programs in that it relies on Apache Spark's underlying Scala and Java code to manipulate datasets.
 You can read more about this in the [Spark documentation](http://spark.apache.org/docs/2.4.3/api/python/pyspark.html).

-The other difference between PySpark and the Scala `spark-shell` is the lack of a way to easily paste code to execute in the shell.
+Of notable difference between PySpark and the Scala `spark-shell`, the latter proves challenging when pasting code to execute in the shell.

 There are two ways around this.
-The easiest way is to create a new Python file with your script, and use `spark-submit`.
+The first workaround is to create a new Python file with your script, and use `spark-submit`.
 For example, you might create a script with your text editor, save it as `file.py`, and then run it using the following.

 ```bash
 spark-submit --jars /path/to/aut-0.18.0-fatjar.jar --driver-class-path /path/to/aut-0.18.0-fatjar.jar --py-files /path/to/aut.zip /path/to/custom/python/file.py
 ```

-An easier method is the second method: using the interactive, browser-based [Jupyter Notebooks](https://jupyter.org/) to work with the Archives Unleashed Toolkit (AUT).
+An easier method is to use the interactive, browser-based [Jupyter Notebooks](https://jupyter.org/) to work with the Archives Unleashed Toolkit (AUT).
 You can see it in action below.

 ![Jupyter Notebook in Action](https://user-images.githubusercontent.com/3834704/63434418-09c6bf00-c3f3-11e9-8b9f-64671cc6a2a5.png)